vitelabs/vite-wiki/docs/api/rpc/dex_trade.md

 :::

 ### dextrade_getOrdersFromMarket
-query open orders from one trade pair, return orders will list by sequence will be matched
+query open orders from one trade pair, return orders will list by sequence which they will be matched

 - **Parameters**: